Ziaul Haque

 Ziaul Haque (died 1998) was a Pakistani scholar of economic history and Islamic studies, who worked in the Islamic Research Institute in Islamabad from September 1964 to June 1984 as Researcher/Associate Professor.
 Later he would join the Pakistan Institute of Development Economics, Islamabad, as a consultant and rose up to the position of Chief of Research there.

 Education and career

 Haque was educated at the University of Sindh and the University of Chicago, focusing on subjects like Economics, Arabic and Islamic studies.

+He migrated from East Punjab during partition to Sukkur, taught at Railway's high school for sometime.

+Dr. Haque died on 8 August 1998.
+He read many languages and had a wide interest in several social sciences.
+Having a strong command in 7 languages including German and Spanish, Dr. Haque was an active member of research bodies in many countries.
+His contributions have enriched the social science discourse, especially in Islamic economics and initial Islamic economic development.

 He specialized in the economic history of early Islam and the Middle East, and also wrote extensively about the current economic issues in Islamic countries.
 He served as Editor of the quarterly research journal Islamic Studies, and also as Associate Editor of The Pakistan Development Review and South Asia Bulletin.